Project: Hi-Line Trail Fire Rehab

 Food and Water

 MWA will provide all food and cooking equipment.
-No dinner will be provided Sunday evening, so please arrive having made independent arrangements.
-First meal provided will be breakfast Monday morning and last meal will be lunch on our pack-out day.
+Sunday evening we will be having a kick-off BBQ with the crew at the trailhead, so come hungry!
+First meal provided will be dinner Sunday evening and last meal will be lunch on our pack-out day.